Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/buttons.md

 {{< /example >}}

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
 Warning, info, light and dark variants should not be used because they do not respect the Orange Design System specifications as they are inherited from Bootstrap.

-Please refer to the [Buttons](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) guidelines on the Orange Design System website.
+Please refer to the [Buttons guidelines](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}